 Overheating brake, especially drum brakes, can also cause the brake fluid to boil and that’s not a good idea.
 Brake systems work based on one assumption: that fluid doesn’t compress.
 Every pound of pressure applied to the brake pedal directly transfer to the brake pads or lining.

 The main cause for overheating brakes is stuck brake pads.
-When rust is building up on brake pad slider and caliper pins, the brakes won’t return to their original position when the brake pedal is released and will stay in contact with the rotors at all times.
-Just like if you were still holding the brakes while stepping on the gas.
+When rust is building upon the brake pads and caliper pins, the brakes won’t return to their original position when the brake pedal is released and will stay in contact with the rotors at all times.
+Just as if you were still holding the brakes while stepping on the gas.
 The temperature will obviously rise quickly and the pressure transfer property of the brake fluid will lower proportionally.

 Brake pads also wear out a lot faster as temperature rises.
 The material will become softer and, if the rotors are hot enough, they may literally disintegrate when braking.